jcrist/msgspec/docs/source/usage.rst

 Dicts encode/decode as JSON objects/MessagePack maps.

-Dict subclasses (`collections.OrderedDict`, for example) are also supported for encoding only - to decode into a ``dict`` subclass you'll need to implement a ``dec_hook`` (see :doc:`extending`).
+Dict subclasses (`collections.OrderedDict`, for example) are also supported for encoding only.
+To decode into a ``dict`` subclass you'll need to implement a ``dec_hook`` (see :doc:`extending`).

 JSON only supports `str`, `Literal`, `Enum`, `int`, and `IntEnum` key types